Cremation is simply, to burn a body to ashes instead of burying it. This method is

 the ground.
 The final disposition depends on the personal wishes of the deceased

 as well as their religious beliefs.
-Some religions will permit the ashes to be sprinkled
+Some religions will permit the ashes to be

-burying or entombing the ashes.
+either burying or entombing the ashes.

 Hinduism obliges the closest male relative (son, father, husband, etc.) of the